Max Taylor (racing driver): USF Pro 2000 Championship

 In 2025, Taylor stepped up to the 2025 USF Pro 2000 Championship with Velocity Racing Development.

 Indy NXT

 2025

 Alongside his USF Pro 2000 campaign, Taylor also raced part-time in Indy NXT for HMD Motorsports.

 2026

 Taylor made a full promotion to Indy NXT in 2026, driving for Andretti Global.
+He secured his first Indy NXT victory at the Grand Prix of Arlington in March 2026.